 |Exam Part||Basic Level||Proficient Level|

 Pearson VUE administers the CIA exam in over 900 testing centers around the world.
 Furthermore, the previous version of the CIA exam is available in Czech, Estonian, Hebrew, Indonesian, Italian, and Polish.
-Also, the 2019 version of the CIA exam is available or will soon be available in English, French, Spanish, German, Turkish, Arabic, Russian, Korean, Portuguese, Chinese Traditional, Japanese, Chinese Simplified, and Thai.
+Also, the current version of the CIA exam is available or will soon be available in English, French, Spanish, German, Turkish, Arabic, Russian, Korean, Portuguese, Chinese Traditional, Japanese, Chinese Simplified, and Thai.

 To become a CIA in Saudi Arabia, you must meet the CIA requirements and pay the relevant fees.
 As you budget and plan for the exam, be sure to account for several CIA exam fees.
 Learning about each Certified Internal Auditor exam cost in Saudi Arabia is an important part of the certification process.

 The 4 CIA exam fees you must account for are the application fee and the 3 exam part fees.
 But you can reduce the amount you must pay for these fees by becoming a member of the Saudi Institute of Internal Auditors.